Community passes 2018-19 school budget

 beyond the traditional school day.

-The proposed budget would fund $36 million in payments and expenses
+The proposed budget will fund $36 million in payments and expenses

 related to charter schools.
-In addition, the budget would pay more than
+In addition, the budget will pay more than

 $1 million to meet the cost of new unfunded state mandates.